jmazanec15/CloudComputingProject/README.md

-# CloudComputingProject
+# Cloud Computing Project
 Final Project for Cloud Computing.
-This is a simple model implementation of AlphaZero.
+This is a simple implementation of AlphaZero.
 It uses WorkQueue and HTCondor to parallelize the process of the neural net playing games vs itself.

 ## Running with WorkQueue